 Type 7.
-Request a single block of data.
+Request a single chunk of data.

-- index The block index for the block you want.
-You should only ask for indexes that you have received the Have messages for. - bytes You can also optimistically specify a byte offset, and in the case the remote is able to resolve the block for this byte offset depending on their Merkle tree state, they will ignore the index and send the block that resolves for this byte offset instead.
-But if they cannot resolve the byte request, index will be used. - hash If you only want the hash of the block and not the block data itself. - nodes A 64 bit long bitfield representing which parent nodes you have.
+- index The chunk index for the chunk you want.
+You should only ask for indexes that you have received the Have messages for. - bytes You can also optimistically specify a byte offset, and in the case the remote is able to resolve the chunk for this byte offset depending on their Merkle tree state, they will ignore the index and send the chunk that resolves for this byte offset instead.
+But if they cannot resolve the byte request, index will be used. - hash If you only want the hash of the chunk and not the chunk data itself. - nodes A 64 bit long bitfield representing which parent nodes you have.